lakehongsuho/lakehongsuho/README.md

 **🖐🏼 Introduction 😊🖐🏼**

-- &emsp; Hi, I am a co-founder of InfiniteMonkeys, a fullstack software engineer.
+- &emsp; Hi, I am one of the co-founders of InfiniteMonkeys and a full-stack software engineer.

 **🔗 Website**
 - &emsp; Blog ➡️ soon